jobinthompu/etleap-redshift-dev-days/README.md

 ## 3. Create Etleap ETL pipelines from the sources to Redshift

-In this section we'll configure pipelines that will ETL data from the sources into the Redshift database.
+In this section we'll configure pipelines that will ETL data from s3 and MySQL sources into the Redshift database.

 ### 3.1.
 Set up the S3-to-Redshift pipeline